anhthang/soaring-symbols/README.md

 The inclusion of monochrome versions will depend on the airline's brand guidelines and the feasibility of converting their original logos to a simple, one-color format.

+## TODO / Roadmap

+- [ ] Publish assets to Iconify
+  - [ ] Provide an Iconify collection (prefix: `soaring-symbols`) for easy consumption across frameworks.
+  - [ ] Automate updates from `assets/` via a script.

+- [ ] Raycast Extension
+  - [ ] Build a Raycast extension to search airlines and copy SVG or asset paths quickly.
+  - [ ] Include filters (IATA/ICAO/country) and variant selection (color/mono).

+- [ ] Nuxt Homepage
+  - [ ] Launch a Nuxt-powered homepage showcasing the catalog, search, and usage examples.
+  - [ ] Include live previews, install instructions, and API docs (pulling from `API.md`).

 ## Installation

 ```bash